hnanila/AnilaBoilerPlate-Good/README.md

 8. Github: 2.
 Go to webstorm go to  VCS, git then click pull
 9. Github: 3.
 Go to master branch to merge the information from git.
 Click on master branch to click on merge into current
 10. Webstorm: 1.
 Write your code on webstorm on your branch
+11. Webstorm: 2.
+On webstorm go to VCS, Git, Commit, Write the task you are doing that for that line.
+Try to commit for every line possible so it will be easier to track your code
+12. Webstorm: Go to  VCS, git then click push
+13. Webstorm: Go to master branch to merge the information from git.
+Click on master branch to click on merge into current